 ABC 600 mg once daily + Lamivudine (as per creatinine clearance) and DTG 50 mg once daily: for all patients with high (above the upper limit of normal-ULN) for lab serum creatinine values (creatinine clearance to be calculated).

-TDF (300 mg) + Lamivudine (300 mg) + DTG (50 mg) once daily (that is TLD regimen in the evening) with additionally DTG 50 mg (morning): for PLHIV on Rifampicin containing antitubercular therapy (ATT) regimen (this additional DTG dose to be stopped after completion of Rifampicin based ATT)
+TDF (300 mg) + Lamivudine (300 mg) + DTG (50 mg) once daily (that is TLD regimen in the evening) with the addition of DTG 50 mg (morning): for PLHIV on Rifampicin containing antitubercular therapy (ATT) regimen (this additional DTG dose to be stopped after completion of Rifampicin based ATT)

 TLE regimen [If efavirenz is contraindicated (HIV2 /HIV 1 & 2 /prior NNRTI drugs exposure) then TL (TDF-lamivudine) +LPV/r (lopinavir–ritonavir) (TL- once daily, LPV/r -2 twice daily)]: Females in the reproductive age group who opt out of TLD.